liquidcarbon/puppy/README.md

 ## How It Works

+Puppy can be used as a CLI or as a module.

-Puppy preps the folder to house python, in complete isolation from system or any other python on your system:
+Installing puppy preps the folder to house python, in complete isolation from system or any other python on your system:

 0) 🐍 this folder is home to one and only one python executable, managed by pixi
 1) ✨ pixi installs core components: python, uv, click